 Supporting decentralisation and municipal development

-Lead executing agencies: Ministry of Decentralisation, Local Governance, Administration and Planning; Ministry of Economy and Finance; Ministry of the Interior, Public Security and Cults
+Lead executing agencies: Ministry of Decentralisation and Local Governance (MDGL), Ministry of Economic Affairs and Finance (MEF), Ministry of the Interior and Public Security (MISP)

 Benin has set about reforming its territorial administration with the aim of consolidating democracy and further reducing poverty.
 Significant progress has been made since this process of decentralisation and territorial administration was launched some 15 years ago.
 Milestones include the establishment of the legal framework for decentralisation, the introduction of a uniform mechanism for financial transfers regulating national financial equalisation between the state and municipalities, and the creation of important institutions, such as the Training Centre for Municipal Administration and the National Association of Municipal Authorities.
 Nevertheless, despite these achievements diverse challenges still need to be met.

 The municipalities receiving advice under the programme are better able to carry out the tasks of providing municipal services that have been transferred to them.